journald.conf(5) — Linux manual page

 shall be forwarded to a traditional syslog daemon, to the

-kernel log buffer (kmsg), to the system console, or sent as
+kernel log buffer (kmsg), to the system console, sent as wall

-wall messages to all logged-in users.
-These options take
+messages to all logged-in users or sent over a socket.
+These

-boolean arguments.
-If forwarding to syslog is enabled but
+which takes an address instead.
+If forwarding to syslog is

-nothing reads messages from the socket, forwarding to syslog
+enabled but nothing reads messages from the socket,

 "systemd.journald.forward_to_syslog",